An advanced system for neuron tracing and reconstruction, neuron analysis, and 3D brain mapping

 - the length, width, and volume of dendrites and axons

 Researchers have reconstructed and analyzed tens of thousands of neurons using Neurolucida, leading to advances in areas of neuroscience including neurodegenerative diseases, neuropathy, memory, and behavior, as well as advances in other research fields such as ophthalmology.
 Neurolucida is cited over 7 times more than all other available neuron tracing programs combined (Halavi, Hamilton, Parekh, & Ascoli, 2012).
 And, according to a recently published paper, "the most widely used and versatile system to produce neuronal reconstruction is Neurolucida."
 (P. Aguiar, M. Souda, P. Szucs, 2013)

 In addition to software for neuron tracing and analysis, a Neurolucida system includes any hardware you need, such as a microscope, computer, motorized stage, camera, etc., and comes with MBF’s technical support for the entire system as well as research support to optimize your experimental design.

-The Neurolucida workstation edition allows researchers to trace and analyze neurons in previously acquired image stacks with a computer that is not connected to a microscope.
+Neurolucida Desktop allows researchers to trace and analyze neurons in previously acquired image stacks with a computer that is not connected to a microscope.